 Have you ever crossed the desert observing interesting species of birds on their way of migration?
-The largest river of central plateau of Iran originates from Zagros Mountains, flows eastward to reach Gavkhouni international wetland at vicinity of sand hills between Isfahan and Yazd province.
-This point is where the only endemic bird of entire Iran also lives.
-Zayande-Rud River as comes out from its name, gives life to the arid lands of central desert to be host to a variety of species and human cultures.
+The largest river of the central plateau of Iran originates from Zagros Mountains, flows eastward to reach Gavkhouni international wetland at the vicinity of sand hills between Isfahan and Yazd province.
+This point is where the only endemic bird of the entire Iran also lives.
+Zayande-Rud River as comes out from its name gives life to the arid lands of the central desert to be host to a variety of species and human cultures.
 Join the venture of birding through discovering the authentic rural lifestyle in Varzane desert town, while walking on the footstep of history in ancient desert castle and caravanserais.

 Birdwatching in the international wetland of Gavkhouni

 Visiting Varzane city and its interesting rural life

 Having traditional local lunch in an eco friendly homestay in desert